 So essentially, there are filters and envelopes, and they make up the majority of types of variations you can make on sounds.
 There are more, but these are the primary parameters.

-Below, please take a look at some of the best selling synthesizers currently still available on Amazon:
+Below, please take a look at some of the best selling synthesizers currently still available online:

 Analog Synthesizers vs Digital Synthesizers